TK's Reviews

 Taste

-Dicey’s has an extensive off license.
-The pub side has pizza out back on the weekends.
-The Guinness is winner on all levels.
-It’s a good pint overshadowed by the tough competition in town.
-Warm place with a good barman and a coal fire in the winter.
+Dicey’s has an extensive off-license and pizza out back on the weekends.
+The Guinness is a winner on many levels.
+They make their own stout too, if you’re looking for a diversion.
+Warm place with a coal fire in the winter.

 Appearance